 Fast Food Minimum Wage for New York City:

 New York Minimum Wage for Tipped Workers

 Workers who receive tips are paid under a different minimum wage structure in New York.
-The cash wage, or base service rate, varies based on the size of the employing business and its location.
-The minimum wage rate for tipped workers in NYC changed in 2018, as well.
+The cash wage, or base service rate, varies according to the size of the employing business and its location.

-If tips aren't sufficient to reach minimum wage, the employer is required to pay the minimum wage for tipped employees, which is not currently scheduled to increase, but will be addressed in the future.
+If tips aren't sufficient to reach minimum wage, the employer is required to pay the minimum wage for tipped employees.